curationexperts/alexandria-legacy/README.md

 # Using Ansible to build production machines

-We recommend using Ansible to create production instances of Alexandria-v2.
-Clone https://github.com/acozine/sufia-centos and symlink the roles subdirectory of the sufia-centos code into the ansible subudirectory of the Alexandria-v2 code:
+We recommend using Ansible to create production instances of Alexandria.
+Clone https://github.com/acozine/sufia-centos and symlink the roles subdirectory of the sufia-centos code into the ansible subdirectory of the Alexandria code:
 ```
-sudo ln -s /path/to/sufia-centos/roles /path/to/alexandria-v2/ansible/roles
+sudo ln -s /path/to/sufia-centos/roles /path/to/alexandria/ansible/roles
 ```
 Review/modify ansible/ansible_vars.yml.
 If you're not creating your server on EC2, comment out the launch_ec2 and ec2 roles in ansible/ansible-ec2.yml, boot your server, add your public key to the centos user's authorized_keys file, add a disk at /opt if desired, then run the ansible scripts with:
 ```